xde-mcp/mastra/examples/basics/scorers/custom-scorer/README.md

 # Custom LLM Scorer Example

-This example demonstrates how to create a custom LLM Scorer in Mastra to check recipes for gluten content.
+This example demonstrates how to create a custom Scorer in Mastra to check recipes for gluten content.

 ## Prerequisites